-Auxiliary Facilities System Revenue Bonds, Series 2011A (the "Bonds") for the construction of Residence Hall Number 2 and the demolition of Forbes Hall in Stanley O. Ikenberry Commons on the Urbana-Champaign campus.
+(30) The Board at its meeting on June 9, 2011, authorized the issuance of the Auxiliary Facilities System Revenue Bonds, Series 2011A (the "Bonds") for the construction of Residence Hall No. 2 and the demolition of Forbes Hall in Stanley O. Ikenberry Commons on the Urbana-Champaign campus.
 These projects are being accomplished at a cost that is \$6.6 million less than the \$63.9 million budgeted cost at the time of issue.
 The excess proceeds of the Bonds resulting from the reduced project cost must be used for an auxiliary facilities system purpose.
-The Urbana Housing Division, with the concurrence of the Chancellor, recommends utilizing the \$6.6 million excess proceeds for the construction of Residence Hall Number 3 in Stanley O. Ikenberry Commons.
+The Urbana Housing Division, with the concurrence of the chancellor, recommends utilizing the \$6.6 million excess proceeds for the construction of Residence Hall No. 3 in Stanley O. Ikenberry Commons.

-In order to proceed with the project, the Vice President/Chief Financial Officer and Comptroller recommends that the Board approve:
+In order to proceed with the project, the vice president/chief financial officer and comptroller recommends that the Board approve:

-- 1. The revised list of projects as shown in Attachment A.4 - 2.
-Adoption of a First Amendment to the Seventeenth Supplemental System Revenue Bond Resolution for the purpose of using the excess Bond proceeds to fund the construction of Residence Hall Number 3, in substantially the form now before the Board.
+- The revised list of projects as shown in Attachment A (materials on file with the secretary).1 - 2.
+Adoption of a First Amendment to the Seventeenth Supplemental System Revenue Bond Resolution for the purpose of using the excess Bond proceeds to fund the construction of Residence Hall No. 3, in substantially the form now before the Board. - Adoption of a First Amendment to the Arbitrage Agreement and Certificate and the Project Agreement and Certificate in substantially the form now before the Board.